 Stories and experiences

-Personal stories of recovery can inform and inspire people with experience of mental health problems, carers and service providers alike.
-Learning about other people’s experiences can also help to challenge misconceptions.
-Stories offer hints and techniques on recovery and recognise the fact that people in recovery are experts by experience, stating very clearly that people can and do recover.
+Learning about other people’s experiences can also help to challenge misconceptions and change negative attitudes.
+Stories offer hints and techniques on recovery and recognise the fact that people in recovery are experts by experience, showing very clearly that people can and do recover.

-What Recovery Means to Me is a series of short commissioned personal perspectives on recovery that SRN began compiling in 2013.
-You can find these contributions in the Narrative Story Bank.
+What Recovery Means to Me is a series of over 50 short commissioned personal perspectives on recovery that SRN began compiling in 2013.